adusumilli-amruta/youtube-transcript/README.md

 2. Enter a YouTube video link in the input field.

 3. Click the "Summarize" button to generate and view the summary of the video transcript.

+## Future Research and Upgrades

+1. **Enhanced Summarization Models**: Researching and integrating more advanced summarization models to improve summary quality.
+2. **Multi-Language Support**: Expanding the tool to support summarization in multiple languages, making it more accessible to a global audience.
+3. **Customizable Summaries**: Allowing users to customize the length and detail level of the summaries.
+4. **Real-Time Processing**: Implementing real-time transcript summarization as the video plays.
+5. **User Profiles and Saved Summaries**: Enabling user accounts where summaries can be saved and accessed later.
+6. **Integration with Other Platforms**: Extending support to other video platforms beyond YouTube.